Research

 About

-• When are automated agents inferior or superior to human employees?
+• When are AI agents superior or inferior to human employees?

-• Where can automated agents relieve human employees of stressful or dangerous tasks?
+• Where can AI agents relieve human employees of stressful or dangerous tasks?

 • Can digital agents provide emotional support to customers?